 However, it’s not that simple.

-Synthetic fragrance — in clean candles?
+Synthetic fragrance — in a clean candle?

-Some of the words to watch out for that indicate the presence of phthalates: dibutyl phthalate (DBP), di-n-octyl phthalate (DNOP), and diisononyl phthalate (DiNP).
+Some of the words to watch out for indicate the presence of phthalates: dibutyl phthalate (DBP), di-n-octyl phthalate (DNOP), and diisononyl phthalate (DiNP).

 Are YOU the problem?